opiy-org/asterisk-ari-php/README.md

     to make sure it will work.
     Alternatively you can set generic compiler flags at your own risk.

-If you choose to write a local app (see examples/ExampleLocalApp), Events will be mapped onto ARI specific message objects and are easy to access/handle.
+If you choose to write a local app (see examples/ExampleLocalApp), Messages from Asterisk will be mapped onto ARI specific message objects and are easy to access/handle.
 No need to touch any JSON!
 I already did the work for you :)

 ## How to use
 Two examples can be found in the example directory.